dongra02/shortster/README.md

 ### Process

 I began by boot-strapping with 'create-react-app' and utilized a template from my immersive course.
-In addition to the standard react files, this template includes http-proxy-middleware and the proxySetup.js files included.
+In addition to the standard react files, this template includes 'http-proxy-middleware' and the proxySetup.js file included.
+I then installed 'react-router-dom' as well as Material UI.
+I have been tinkering with MUI a bit and wanted to work a little more with a basic ThemeProvider for this project.
+The default overrides are included in the theme.js file.

+The first steps involved laying out the basic routes and component setup.
+Sticking with simple, this app should only need a user-forms component to handle login and registration, a home component for the list of shortcodes, as well as a stats compenent to view information for each shortcode.
+If a user is logged in, the landing page should display their codes with ability to view stats or access the code.
+If not logged in, users should only have option to log in or register for the application.